 From 2012 to 2017, Nevada, Arizona, and Washington experienced the largest boom in vehicle registrations.
 During this period, these states saw a 13%–14% increase.
 Conversely, New Jersey has seen the biggest drop in the number of registrations—a considerable 29%.

-According to US car ownership statistics, the Nashville Metropolitan Area in Tennessee also sports the same figure.
+Nashville Metropolitan Area in Tennessee also sports the same figure.
 However, its percentage of households without access to a vehicle is greater (4.84% against Raleigh’s 4.22%).

 Among the top three, there’s also the Austin–Round Rock area in Texas with 1.8 cars per household and 4.52% of families lacking access to a vehicle.

-In the US automotive industry, statistics indicate a 4% revenue growth in comparison to the previous year.
+The numbers indicate a 4% revenue growth in comparison to the previous year.

 13. The US vehicle and parts manufacturing industry managed to generate a gross output of around $780 billion in 2019.